Beekeeper Studio is a cross-platform SQL editor and database manager available for Linux, Mac, and Windows.

 - Send to mailing list on SendInBlue

-Beekeeper Studio wouldn't exist without Sqlectron-core, the core database libraries from the (now unmaintained) Sqlectron project.
+Beekeeper Studio wouldn't exist without Sqlectron-core, the core database libraries from the Sqlectron project.
 Beekeeper Studio started as an experimental fork of that repository.
 A big thanks to @maxcnunes and the rest of the Sqlectron community.